 However, there are a few basics that you will need in order to segment your list properly and effectively:

 - Email Segmentation Software – First, you’ll need an email service provider that allows you to segment your list.
 We’ll share our recommended services below.

-- Page-Level Targeting – Next, you’ll need a tool that will allow you to target your email optin forms to specific website visitors, and then add them to the appropriate email segments.
+- Page-Level Targeting – Next, you’ll need a tool that will allow you to create targeted email optin forms for specific website visitors, and then add them to the appropriate email segments.
 You can do this with OptinMonster, which we’ll describe in more detail below.

 - Lead Magnets – Finally, you’ll need to create some lead magnets that will allow your website visitors to self-identify as belonging to one of your segments.
-We have a huge list of lead magnet ideas here if you need help creating effective lead magnets.
+We have a huge list of lead magnet ideas here if you need help creating effective lead magnets for targeted email marketing.

 Here are the tools that we recommend for the job…

 Email Segmentation Tools and Software